wealdtech/ethdo/docs/changingwithdrawalcredentials.md

 - the Ethereum address is that of a smart contract with the ability to withdraw funds

 The execution address must be supplied in [EIP-55](https://eips.ethereum.org/EIPS/eip-55) format, _i.e._ using mixed case for checksum.
 An example of a mixed-case Ethereum address is `0x8f0844Fd51E31ff6Bf5baBe21DCcf7328E19Fd9F`

+**In the following examples we will use an execution address of 0x8f…9F.
+Please replace this with the your execution address in all commands.**

 ### Online or offline
 It is possible to generate the withdrawal credentials change operation either online or offline.